trecnoc/concourse-docker/README.md

 There are two Docker Compose `.yml` files in this repo.
 The first one, `docker-compose.yml`, runs a more traditional multi-container cluster.
 You'll need to run `./generate-keys.sh` before booting up, so that the containers know how to authorize each other.
+On systems with OpenSSH >= 7.8, you may need to run `./generate-keys.sh --use-pem` to generate the keys using the correct format.

 The `docker-compose-quickstart.yml` file can be used to quickly get up and running with the `concourse quickstart` command.
 No keys need to be generated